Indo-Guyanese

-Indo-Guyanese or Indian-Guyanese, are people of Indian origin who are Guyanese nationals tracing their ancestry to India and the wider subcontinent.
-They are the descendants of indentured servants and settlers who migrated from India beginning in 1838 during the time of the British Raj.
+Indo-Guyanese or Guyanese Indians, are Guyanese nationals of Indian origin who trace their ancestry to India and the wider subcontinent.
+They are the descendants of indentured servants and settlers who migrated from India beginning in 1838, and continuing during the British Raj.
+They are a subgroup of Indo-Caribbean people.

-Most of the Indian settlers who arrived to then British Guiana were from North India, specifically the Bhojpur and the Awadh region of the Hindi Belt.
-However a significant minority came from South India through the port of Madras.
+The vast majority of indentured labourers in Guyana came from North India, most notably the Bhojpur and Awadh regions in the Hindi Belt of the present-day states of Uttar Pradesh, Bihar and Jharkhand.
+A significant minority also came from South India, notably Tamil Nadu and Andhra Pradesh.
 Among the immigrants, there were also labourers from other parts of South Asia.
 The vast majority of Indians came as contract labourers during the 19th century, spurred on by political upheaval, the ramifications of the Mutiny of 1857 and famine.
-Others arrived as merchants, landowners and farmers pushed out by many of the same factors.
+Others of higher social status arrived as merchants, landowners and farmers pushed out of India by many of the same factors.

-Indo-Guyanese are the largest ethnic group in Guyana identified by the official census, about 40% of the population in 2012.
-There is also a large Indo-Guyanese diaspora in countries such as the United States, Canada and the United Kingdom.
+A large Indo-Guyanese diaspora is also found in countries such as the United States, Canada and the United Kingdom.